Exchange-traded fund

 An exchange-traded fund (ETF) is a type of investment fund that is also an exchange-traded product; i.e., it is bought and sold on stock exchanges.
-ETFs own financial assets such as stocks, bonds, currencies, debts, futures contracts, and/or commodities such as gold bars.
-Many ETFs provide some level of diversification compared to owning an individual stock.
+ETFs own financial assets such as stocks, bonds, currencies, cryptocurrency, debt, and futures contracts, as well as commodities such as gold bars.
+ETFs provide more diversification than owning an individual stock and more market liquidity than owning an individual bond.